wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 ### Spec.js file

-A sample spec.js file to get (open) a URL to expect the title to be as stated in ".toContain" method:
+View a sample spec.js file to get (open) a URL to expect the title to be as stated in ".toContain" method:

    <pre>
 // spec.js